 In the anniversary year 2020 he sang Minister Don Fernando under Jos van Immerseel in Beethoven's opera Fidelio at the NFM Breslau.

 With his solo vocal ensemble Ælbgut he recorded the 2nd version of Bach's St. John Passion for Coviello Classics in an entirely soloistic formation.
-The CD has received excellent reviews in various publications and was CD of the week at NDR Kultur.
+The CD has received excellent reviews in various publications and won the OPUS KLASSIK 2020.
 Also with Ælbgut, Bach's B Minor Mass was broadcast live as the final concert of the Bach Festival Leipzig 2020 in a corona-limited setting with only 5 singers and 12 instrumentalists.

 As baritone of the Prague-based ensemble Cappella Mariana, he also dedicates himself to Renaissance polyphony.